tamglaeser/tamglaeser.github.io/books.md

 - _World Without End_ by Ken Follett
 - _Stories of Your Life and Others_ by Ted Chiang
 - _To Kill a Mockingbird_ by Harper Lee
+- _Where the Crawdads Sing_ by Delia Owens